 If you’re travelling to the EU, Switzerland, Norway, Iceland or Liechtenstein, you may need to renew your child’s passport before you travel.

 There are different rules if you’re applying from outside the UK.

 Who can apply

-|Your child had a British child passport||Follow the process for renewing an adult passport|
+|Your child is over 16 (or will be in 3 weeks) and had a British child passport||Follow the process for renewing or replacing an adult passport|

-|Your child has never had a British child passport||Apply for their first adult passport|
+|Your child is over 16 (or will be in 3 weeks) and has never had a British passport||Apply for a first adult passport|